How to overcome relationship turmoil and get your life back

 Do you know a person who cannot get along with someone else but at the same time can’t let them go?

 We think of couples in these cases, but it happens to anyone: parent/child, siblings, co-workers, neighbors, friends, anyone who inhabits the Earth.

 We call this “relationship turmoil”, and relationship turmoil has been associated with anything from decreased productivity and financial distress to poor health and early death.
 Just watch to movie War of the Roses to know what we mean.

-For almost 20 years we have helped people in relationship turmoil.
+For over 20 years we have helped people in relationship turmoil.
 We offer a unique way of solving this problem.
 We start with the idea that there are no true “relationship problems”, there are personal problems that affect relationships.
 Not all personal problems make a relationship difficult or nearly impossible.
 Usually the culprit is one personal difficulty, the effects of which on the relationship the participants remain unaware, leading to a lifetime of suffering.

-In this course I present a series of in depth discussions informed by over 31000 therapeutic sessions with over 7000 clients.
+In this course I present a series of in-depth discussions informed by over 31000 therapeutic sessions with over 7000 clients.
 As you listen to these discussions you will ask yourself “how could this apply to me?”

 The course will take you into a deep introspection of your own life, so that you can identify the aspects of your person that make your relationships difficult.
 You will then learn how to change yourself.